 Applicants are evaluated on the overall strength of their materials.
 This includes the degree to which the statement of purpose represents a sophisticated interest in studying a sub-field emphasized by faculty in the department; the strength of recommendation letters; and the strength of the research sample submitted by the student.

-If you have questions about admissions or would like to learn more about the Communication Studies Graduate program, please contact our Graduate Academic Advisor.
+If you have questions about admissions or would like to learn more about the Communication Studies Graduate program, please contact our Graduate Program Coordinator.
 KU’s Graduate Studies page on How to Apply is a resource for application-related logistical questions.

 Application for Admission to the Doctoral Program from MA